 All fulldome films and the live show are presented in German.
 However, all fulldome films are also available in English; most of them are also available in various other languages (see matrix).
 Visitors who purchase planetarium tickets can also rent audioguides, which allow to listen to the respective shows in one of the available languages by using headphones.
 Please inquire at the information counter for availabilities.
 We regret that live shows are only available in German.
 In addition, groups can rent the whole planetarium for foreign-language fulldome shows; please contact email@example.com for details.

-Tickets for the planetarium you get at the information desk or online.
+Tickets for the planetarium are available at the information desk or online.

 Every fulldome show (except Dinosaurs) is preceeded by the short 6 minute film Loosing the Dark.